...

 Winter Revenue

 Most clubs see a dramatic drop in court usage between November and March.
 Covered courts eliminate this seasonal dip entirely.
-Winter court hire at covered facilities typically commands a premium — often 50–100% more than summer outdoor rates — because demand for indoor play far outstrips supply in most areas.
+Winter court hire at covered facilities typically commands a premium, because demand for indoor play far outstrips supply in most areas.

 Member Retention